 24. Bengals - Kyle Fuller, CB, Virginia Tech - The Bengals could use some help at CB, and Fuller is a solid CB.
 I see a run on CBs happening, and the Bengals responding accordingly.

 25. Chargers - Kony Ealy, DE, Missouri - The Chargers need to create more pressure off the edge.
 While Ealy needs to add strength to defend the run better, he knows how to wreak havoc.

 27. Saints - Dee Ford, LB/DE, Auburn - The Saints can still do damage on offense, but their defense needs depth.
 Ford is a gifted DE who can do a little bit of everything.
-O-Line is a consideration too, so Su'a-filo or Yankey are guys to look at as well.
+He tested extremely well at his Pro Day.

 28. Panthers - Odell Beckham, WR, LSU - The Panthers need a receiver, and Beckham is a great player.
 He tore up the combine, easily looking like one of the best WRs there.

 29. Patriots - Louis Nix III, DT, Notre Dame - The Pats need to think about replacing Willfork, so they grab his clone right here.
 Nix has his limitations, but could fit exactly what the Pats need.